 The fields of this struct show that the Rust code we’ve parsed is a unit struct with the ident (identifier, meaning the name) of Pancakes.
 There are more fields on this struct for describing all sorts of Rust code; check the syn documentation for DeriveInput at https://docs.rs/syn/0.14.4/syn/struct.DeriveInput.html for more information.

 Soon we’ll define the impl_hello_macro function, which is where we’ll build the new Rust code we want to include.
 But before we do, note that the output for our derive macro is also a TokenStream.
-The returned TokenStream is added to the code that our crate users write, so when they compile their crate, they’ll get the extra functionality that we provide in the XXX.
+The returned TokenStream is added to the code that our crate users write, so when they compile their crate, they’ll get the extra functionality that we provide in the modified TokenStream.

-You might have noticed that we’re calling unwrap to cause the XX to panic if the call to the syn::parse function fails here.
-It’s necessary for our prodecural macro to panick on errors because proc_macro_derive functions must return TokenStream rather than Result to conform to the procedural macro API.
-We’ve chosen to simplify this example by using unwrap; in production code, you should provide more specific error messages about what went wrong by using panic! or expect.
+You might have noticed that we’re calling unwrap to cause the hello_macro_derive function to panic if the call to the syn::parse function fails here.
+It’s necessary for our procedural macro to panic on errors because proc_macro_derive functions must return TokenStream rather than Result to conform to the procedural macro API.
+We’ve simplified this example by using unwrap; in production code, you should provide more specific error messages about what went wrong by using panic! or expect.

-Now that we have the code to turn the annotated Rust code from a TokenStream into a DeriveInput instance, let’s generate the code that implements the HelloMacro trait on the annotated type as shown in Listing 19-41.
+Now that we have the code to turn the annotated Rust code from a TokenStream into a DeriveInput instance, let’s generate the code that implements the HelloMacro trait on the annotated type, as shown in Listing 19-41.

 Filename: hello_macro_derive/src/lib.rs